neuromodulation/py_neuromodulation/docs/source/introduction.rst

 Why py_neuromodulation?
 -----------------------

-Analzing neural data can be a troublesome, trial and error prone, and beginner unfriendly process. *py_neurmodulation* allows using a simple interface extraction of established features and includes common applied pre -and postprocessing methods.
+Analyzing neural data can be a troublesome, trial and error prone, and beginner unfriendly process. *py_neuromodulation* allows using a simple interface for extraction of established features and includes common applied pre -and postprocessing methods.

 Basically only **time series data** with a corresponding **sampling frequency** are required.

-The output will be a dataframe including different time-resolved computed features.
-Internally a **stream** get's initialized, which resembles an *online* data-stream can be be used with a hardware acquisition system.
+The output will be a pandas DataFrame including different time-resolved computed features.
+Internally a **stream** get's initialized, which resembles an *online* data-stream that can in theory also be be used with a hardware acquisition system.

-The following features are included:
+The following features are currently included:

 * oscillatory: fft, stft or bandpass filtered band power
 * temporal waveform shape